-- pumping the collapsed side. - pulling the stabilizer line or lines causing the problem. - should both measures fail, it may be possible to untangle the line-over by inducing the deep stall or full stall.
-This maneuver, however, should only be carried out by advanced pilots with experience in extreme flight situations and with sufficient altitude available.
+- pumping the collapsed side. - pulling the stabilizer line or lines causing the problem. - should both measures fail, it may be possible to untangle the line-over by inducing a full stall.
+This manoeuvre, however, should only be carried out by advanced pilots with experience in extreme flight situations and with sufficient altitude available.

 Attention!
-If these maneuvers fail or if in any doubt, the pilot should instantly use their emergency parachute system!
+If these manoeuvres fail or if in any doubt, the pilot should instantly use their emergency parachute system!